The whole is greater than the sum of its parts. And accomplishing something as a team has a kind of palpable power to it.

 - It’s a chance to leverage your skills and expertise – or develop new ones: Perhaps your team has some specialized proficiency or knowledge that could benefit the charity, or maybe it’s an opportunity to learn something new together.

-- Helping others is good for mental wellness and reducing stress: The past two years haven’t been easy for anyone.
-Research shows that being kind to others releases feel-good chemicals like oxytocin and dopamine.
+- Helping others is good for mental wellness and reducing stress: Research shows that being kind to others releases feel-good chemicals like oxytocin and dopamine.
 Feeling good from doing good?
 That’s a pretty great combination.

 - Being kind to others also helps develop empathy and emotional intelligence: Both are important characteristics to cultivate in team members and their leaders.